top of page

 • What is a pergola?

-• How much is a pergola?
+• How much is a pergola in the UK?

 • What is an awning?

 An awning is an exterior covering typically attached to a wall that provides shade and shelter over a window, door, patio, garden space or conservatory.
 Awnings are often made from durable, weather-resistant fabrics supported by a sturdy frame, usually aluminium.
-There are various types of awnings, but electric awnings are among the most popular in the UK for their convenience and clean design.
-With the press of a button, they can be extended or retracted as needed.

-• How much are awnings?
+• How much are awnings in the UK?

-• Do awnings need planning permission?
+• Do awnings need planning permission in the UK?

 bottom of page